 I remember a conversation I had with a friend as a child, when we were talking about our parents and what they did for a living.
-Obviously embarrassed she denied everything about her father’s job and swiftly changed topic.
+Embarrassed she denied everything about her father’s job and swiftly changed topic.
 I found it sad.

-I think if more of us were more accepting of our roots, we’d be living better lives, communicating better and feeling better about ourselves.
-The reality is that whilst we don’t see our roots in a positive light, we don’t see ourselves in a positive light and how we see those early days will continue to be the driving force behind how we communicate and how we live our lives.
+If more of us were more accepting of our roots, we’d be living better lives, communicating better and feeling better about ourselves.
+Whilst we don’t see our roots in a positive light, we don’t see ourselves in a positive light and how we see our early days will continue to be the driving force behind our behaviour.

-The bitterness we carry from our early lives, becomes part of us, forever entwined in our psyche.
-It is our lack of ability to accept our lives that continue to interfere with our behaviour and our decisions in more ways than we think.
-I was grateful for the roof over my head, regardless of how my upbringing panned out.
+Any bitterness we carry from our beginnings, are part of us, forever entwined in our psyche.
+It is our lack of ability to accept our lives that continue to interfere with our behaviour and our decisions.
+I was always grateful for the roof over my head, regardless of how my upbringing panned out.

-Of course, on some level, it will also interfere with our emotional and physical health.
-Personally, I have seen that happen.
+Denying knowledge of our humble beginnings will also interfere with our emotional and physical health.
+I have seen that happen.